Why Google Calendar?

 Sleep as Android integrates with Google Calendar, so:

-- your alarms can be automatically disabled for public holidays (only for your main calendar)
+- alarms can be automatically disabled for public holidays (only for your main calendar)

-- your alarms can take your calendar events into account (only for your main calendar)
+- alarms can take your calendar events into account (only for your main calendar)

-- your sleep automatically appears in your calendar
+- sleep records automatically appear in your calendar

 REQUIREMENTS: Google Calendar needs to be installed on your device, also Android version has to be at least 4.0.